 We are a group of high school students of all grade levels committed to engineering and collaborating to solve real world problems with a particular focus on green energy and the environment.
 To this end, we participate in various design challenges in the field of renewable energy.

-Though our team is not an old one, having only been established three years ago, we have already achieved a great deal of success through a number of projects.
+Though our team is not an old one, having only been established five years ago, we have already achieved a great deal of success through a number of projects.

 Four teams from RAHS were sent to the Kidwind national finals securing 1st, 2nd, and 4th.
 This success inspired us to formally organize ourselves into a unified team, founding Green Energy Team and looking towards more ambitious future projects.